ComScore

 What Is the Most Comfortable Material for Boots?

 Boots made using a durable leather or soft suede will stretch and wear with your foot over time and are great options if you’re in the market for a comfortable option.
 Some leathers may require a substantial period to break-in, but the material should begin to mold to your feet as you continue wearing.
-If you find that your correct shoe size fits your feet snugly, we suggest wearing them with a thick sock around the house before walking 10,000 steps to avoid strain or pinching.
+If you find that your correct shoe size fits your feet snugly, I suggest wearing them with a thick sock around the house before walking 10,000 steps to avoid strain or pinching.

 What Type of Boot Is Best for Walking All Day?